KidBourbon/travel-website/README.md

 ✅ The website is fully responsive to larger screen devices such as tablets and desktop PCs.

-✅ Light and dark mode was implemented with Tailwind CSS.
+✅ Light and dark modes were implemented with Tailwind CSS.

 ✅ It has several animations that decorate the design.